rabbitmq/rabbitmq-website/site/heartbeats.md

 connection churn, e.g. [Shovel](/shovel.html) or [Federation](/federation.html) plugin
 links that are often disabled and reenabled or interrupted.

-TCP keepalives an also be used instead of heartbeats by configuring them to lower system-specific values.
+TCP keepalives can also be used instead of heartbeats by configuring them to lower system-specific values.
 In that case [heartbeats can be disabled](#disabling).
 The main benefit of this approach is that all TCP connections on a machine will use identical values regardless of the protocol and client library used.